 For fruit in bulk bins and fruit in sales packages of a maximum net weight of 5 kg, the maximum difference must not exceed the range obtained by grouping three consecutive sizes in the size scale.

-Remark by Germany: Codex STAN 245 is more prescriptive – as previous UNECE standard.

 (c) For fruit sized by count, the difference in size should be consistent with (a).

-Uniformity in size is not required in mixtures of oranges with distinctly different citrus fruit species.

 IV.
 Provisions concerning tolerances

 At all marketing stages, tolerances in respect of quality and size shall be allowed in each lot for produce not satisfying the requirements of the class indicated.